karl-run/ploopy-adept-buttons/README.md

 1. Download the [.stl](./ploopy_adept_raised_buttons.stl) file and import it into your favourite slicer.

+2. If you're right handed, flip the model

-2. Because of the slight "lip" around the button to make it slot into the existing buttons, I recommend cutting the print in two, and gluing it after the print is done with superglue.
+3. Because of the slight "lip" around the button to make it slot into the existing buttons, I recommend cutting the print in two, and gluing it after the print is done with superglue.

    I cut at 2mm, placing both pieces on the flat cut side: